benmvp/slides/2018/nodesummit/esnext.md

 NOTES:
 - Can also use the optional chaining operator with functions!
-- **First:** Check to see if the object exists and if it does call the expected method
+- Check to see if the object exists and if it does call the expected method
-- **Second** If you just have a function reference you can check before calling it!
+- If you just have a function reference you can check before calling it!

 =====